mulderp/verilator_book/BASICS.md

 endmodule
 ```

+This module only drives a clock signal which can be used to test a digital system.
 You can compile and run this module with iverilog for example:

 ```
 $ iverilog -o hello_tb src/hello_tb.v